CodeIA-pro/.github/profile/README.md

 - **Gemini Integration** The Gemini AI model communicates with the business logic through asynchronous Lambda functions, using queues to manage the load.
 - **Storage** MongoDB is used to store the generated results, while S3 is used to store the documentation.

+# Credentials to Test the Platform

+Use the following credentials to access the platform and perform tests.
+This account already has integrated projects that you can explore to see the platform's capabilities:

+- **Email:** test@test.com
+- **Password:** Gato123

+> **Note:** This is a test account.
+Please do not activate the two-factor authentication (2FA) option or change the password.
+If you encounter any issues with the platform, please contact `support@codeia.pro`.

 ### Deployment
 The deployment of both the web application and the backend services is fully automated through **GitHub Actions**, ensuring a seamless and continuous integration and deployment (CI/CD) process.
 This automation minimizes manual intervention, reduces the risk of errors, and accelerates the deployment process.